-Valentine’s Day Alcohol & Driving Don’t Mix
+Remember That Alcohol & Driving Don’t Mix

-Romantic Valentine’s Day dinners often include champagne or wine, so make sure you arrange for a safe way home.
-The legal limit for blood alcohol content (BAC) in Arizona is .08 and it only takes a few drinks to reach this limit.
-A couple glasses of wine and you could be legally drunk and according to BACtrack, high BACs aren’t uncommon on Valentine’s Day.
+Romantic Valentine’s Day dinners often include champagne or wine, so make sure you arrange for a safe ride home if you decide to drink alcohol.
+The legal limit for blood alcohol content (BAC) in Arizona is 0.08.
+It may only take one or two drinks to reach this limit depending on your age, weight, alcohol tolerance, and other factors—meaning that even just a few glasses of wine before getting behind the wheel could be dangerous.

 Don’t See Red This Valentine’s Day

-According to the Arizona Department of Public Safety, aggressive driving is a traffic offense, but road rage is criminal.
-Aggressive driving can include numerous driving offenses that put both you and other drivers at risk, such as speeding, improper passing or excessive lane changing.
-Road rage requires a “willful and wanton disregard for the safety of others.”
-This manifests in an assault with a motor vehicle or other dangerous weapon while operating a motor vehicle or any assault precipitated by an incident that occurred while driving.
+Road rage can include all of these actions, but must also include a “willful and wanton disregard for the safety of others.”
+This disregard could manifest in an assault with a motor vehicle or other dangerous weapon while operating a motor vehicle, or any assault precipitated by an incident that occurred while driving.